Gauge reads exact current density in anodizing tank

 The problem with constant voltage anodizing is that there are many variables that change the voltage: bath temperature, acid concentration, aluminum concentration, the aluminum alloy, and the voltage will change during the cycle because of the resistance of the oxide layer!
 So its hard to know what the correct voltage should be.
 If the anodizer get it wrong then problems with “mossy oxides” or inability to seal will result.
 In addition, as the anodic film builds, the resistance increases and the current density will decay as the anodizing process progresses.
 This produces an anodic oxide that is less abrasion resistant, and increases the time required to form the necessary oxide thickness.

-FIRST UNIT IN A TANK
+MOUNTED IN A TANK

 Order Here